DOME-Marketplace/integration-guide/README.md

 > GET [Customer Bill Management API Endpoint]/customerBill

 2 **How to retrieve all the CustomeBill that have been fully paid**
-- To retrieve the list of the CustomerBill that have been fully paid you can use the GET method provided by the TMForum specification using **filters** in the query string in order to get the CusterBill with the attribute `amountDue` set to `0`:
+- To retrieve the list of the CustomerBill that have been fully paid you can use the GET method provided by the TMForum specification using **filters** in the query string in order to get the CusterBill with the attribute `state` set to `settled`:

-The following is an example of getting all *CustomerBill* using filters in the *query string* to specify the **amountDue**:
+The following is an example of getting all *CustomerBill* using filters in the *query string* to specify the **state**:
 ```
-GET [Customer Bill Management API Endpoint]/customerBill?amountDue.eq=0
+GET [Customer Bill Management API Endpoint]/customerBill?state=settled
 ```

 4 **How to retrieve the product(s) associated to a CustomerBill**